-Mark your calendars: The Internal Revenue Service (IRS) has announced it will begin accepting and processing tax returns on February 12, 2021.
+Mark your calendars: The Internal Revenue Service (IRS) announced it is accepting and processing tax returns starting on February 12, 2021.

 IRS Tax Dates for 2021

 If you’re thinking that February sounds a little later than usual, you’re right.
 Last year, tax season started on January 27, 2020.
 The Internal Revenue Service says the delay is to give it time to program and test its systems to accommodate COVID-related tax law changes enacted late last year.

 “Planning for the nation’s filing season process is a massive undertaking, and IRS teams have been working non-stop to prepare for this as well as delivering Economic Impact Payments in record time,” said IRS Commissioner Chuck Rettig.
 “Given the pandemic, this is one of the nation’s most important filing seasons ever.
 This start date will ensure that people get their needed tax refunds quickly while also making sure they receive any remaining stimulus payments they are eligible for as quickly as possible.”

 While the IRS Free File program opened on January 15, 2021, returns were not processed until February 12.
 The deadline to file 2020 tax returns has been extended to May 17, 2021.